Food Handler Behaviour – Clean Hands

 The final blog in this series of food handler behaviour relates to clean hands.
+For the food handlers, it is very important to be proactive about their hygiene habits.
+This not just ensures personal safety, but also helps prevent any kind of cross-contamination that can happen due to improper food handling.
 Food handlers should constantly be aware of their hand hygiene.
 Food handlers can prevent bacteria and other contaminates from building up beneath their nails by keeping nails clean, trim and avoiding wearing fake nails and nail polish.
 Additionally, jewelry that is on the hands and wrists should also be removed to allow effective hand washing.

 It is important to know that nothing substitutes handwashing when handling food.
+Of course, it doesn’t mean that you can ignore other food safety habits like washing the food cutting plant or separating the raw materials inside a refrigerator.
 If gloves are used in preparing or serving food, hands must continue to be thoroughly washed prior to wearing gloves.
 Gloves must also be disposed of after each task.

 Hands must be washed using the 6 steps of hand washing: